One of the most popular islands of Malaysia, Langkawi is a must visit for many travellers to Malaysia, and deservedly so.

 Top 20 Best Things To Do In Langkawi Island

 Here are the best Langkawi places to visit.
-Read through and select the ones that fit your interests and timeframe.
+Read through and select which activities and Langkawi tourist attractions fit your interests and timeframe.

 Walk Along The Langkawi Sky Bridge